fawad404/new-chat-ai/src/content/terms/terms.md

-# Drums Terms and Conditions
+# ChatSite Terms and Conditions

 ## Last Updated: March 14, 2024

-Welcome to Drums.
-These Terms and Conditions outline the rules and regulations for the use of Drums' Services.
-Drums is located at:
+Welcome to ChatSite.
+These Terms and Conditions outline the rules and regulations for the use of ChatSite' Services.
+ChatSite is located at:

 Imperial Research Ltd
 London: 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ

 By accessing this website we assume you accept these terms and conditions in full.
-Do not continue to use Drums' website if you do not accept all of the terms and conditions stated on this page.
+Do not continue to use ChatSite' website if you do not accept all of the terms and conditions stated on this page.

 ### Interpretation and Definitions